-In this felony DWI case, the Defendant was a .19 blood alcohol concentration, the trial judge refused to allow evidence from Defendant's daughter about the Defendant's post arrest diagnosis of and treatment for diabetes and how the symptoms of that disease may have made Defendant appear to be intoxicated.
-The exclusion followed a relevancy objection made by the State and confirmation from Defense Counsel that he had no medical testimony to offer showing the Defendant had diabetes on the date in question.
+In this felony DWI case, the defendant was a .19 blood alcohol concentration, the trial judge refused to allow evidence from the defendant's daughter about the defendant's post arrest diagnosis of and treatment for diabetes and how the symptoms of that disease may have made the defendant appear to be intoxicated.
+The exclusion followed a relevancy objection made by the State and confirmation from the defense counsel that he had no medical testimony to offer showing the defendant had diabetes on the date in question.